Representations of the elliptic affine Hecke algebras: Equivariant elliptic cohomology theory

-\begin{assumption} Let $\xi$ be a 1-dimensional representation of $G$, and assume the $G$-action on the fiber direction of $T^*M_i$ is given by the induced action on $M_i$ twisted by $\xi$.
+\begin{assumption} Let $\xi$ be a 1-dimensional representation of $G$, and assume the $G$-actions on the fiber directions of $T^*M_i, i=1,2$, are given by the induced action on $M_i$ twisted by $\xi$.
 Assume $Z$ is a Lagrangian subvariety. \end{assumption}